LincaMarius/ISAP-1_Logisim_Simulation/README.md

 I came to the conclusion that I can use a ROM memory model provided by the Logisim program.

-The ROM memory model implemented in the Logisim program has the sel input which, if high, presents the data at the selected address at the output.
-When the sel pin is low, the output goes into high impedance mode.
+The ROM memory model implemented in the Logisim program has the *sel* input which, if high, presents the data at the selected address at the output.
+When the *sel* pin is low, the output goes into high impedance mode.

-This behavior allows the DM control signal to be directly connected to the sel pin of the ROM memory in the Logisim program.
+This behavior allows the PM control signal to be directly connected to the *sel* pin of the ROM memory in the Logisim program.

 ![ Figure 13 ](/Pictures/Figure13.png)

 ### Output Module Implementation
-Figure 14 shows the Block Diagram of the Output Module of the ISAP-1 computer.
+Figure 14 shows the Block Diagram of the Output Module of the SAP-1 computer and the ISAP-1 computer.

 ![ Figure 14 ](/Pictures/Figure14.png)